-Each matching term, t_i , is analyzed according to four characteristics: the deepest level of a node where a term belongs to (Dt_i) , the length of a term such as how many words are in the term (Lt_i) , the frequency of a term (Ft_i) , and the emphasis of a term (Et_i) .
-D and L can be calculated while building a UIH from the web pages in a user's bookmarks.
+Each matching term, t_i , is analyzed according to four characteristics: the level of a node where a term belongs to (D{t_i}) , the length of a term such as how many words are in the term (L{t_i}) , the frequency of a term (F{t_i}) , and the emphasis of a term (E{t_i}) .
+D and L can be calculated while building a UIH from the web pages in a user's bookmark.
 Different web page has different values for F and E characteristics.
 We estimate the probability of these four characteristics and based on these probabilities, we approximate the significance of each matching term.
-Suppose a web page A has most of the terms bold formatted and the other web page B has only a few terms bold formatted.
-The bold formatted terms in B may be more significant than the bold formatted terms in A. The probability $(0\sim1)$ of the bold formatted term can be used to represent the significance/emphasis of the term.